 Correction slips for staff on flexitime

-More information and a link to the new form are available on the intranet.
+More information, the new form and an overview of the process are available on the intranet.

 New service agreement on mobile work